Why Be Like David?

 The Legend of David

 Most of us have heard the biblical story of “David & Goliath” which depicts a young shepherd named David who confronts the mighty Philistine warrior Goliath.
 Before the battle begins, the King offers David his sword and shield.
 However, despite being significantly smaller and less experienced in combat than his adversary, David declines, recognizing the armor’s weight and discomfort to be more of a hindrance than an aid.
-Instead, he relies on what he knows best—a slingshot.
+Instead, he relies on what he believes in—a slingshot.

 Years of practice defending his sheep against wolves and lions have sharpened his proficiency with the sling.
 David seeks out five smooth stones, and with this humble weapon, fearlessly confronts Goliath and defeats the giant with a single throw.
-This inspiring tale teaches us that by honing our skills and trusting in the maneuvers we have practiced, we can overcome any formidable opponent that stands before us, no matter how imposing they may seem.
+This inspiring tale teaches us that by honing our faith and trusting in the laws we have practiced, we can overcome any formidable opponent that stands before us, no matter how imposing they may seem.

 Overcoming the Goliath Within: